Remideza/lol_trad_fromimage/README.md

-# League of Legends ingame traductor
+# League of Legends ingame translator

 Traduce the League of legends ingame chat by capturing the ingame window